nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

 4. WWI have heard of serverless querying, does Azure offer this?
 Does it support querying the data at the scale of WWI and what formats does it support?
 Would this be appropriate for supporting WWI dashboards or reports?

-   - Azure Synapse Analytics support serverless querying via the serverless SQL endpoint.
+   - Azure Synapse Analytics support serverless querying via the serverless SQL pool.
-   - Azure Synapse SQL serverless is an always available SQL endpoint that provides T-SQL querying over high scale data in Azure Storage, and is ideal for ad hoc or bursty workloads.
+   - serverless SQL pool in Azure Synapse Analytics is an always available SQL endpoint that provides T-SQL querying over high scale data in Azure Storage, and is ideal for ad hoc or bursty workloads.
    - Supports data in various formats (Parquet, CSV, JSON)
    - It would be appropriate for dashboards and reports, as it supports Power BI and can be used refresh dashboard datasets.
 It is also appropriate for basic data discovery and exploration and supporting "single query ETL" that  transforms Azure Storage based data in a massively parallel fashion.

 5. If Azure provides serverless querying, does selecting serverless remove the option of using pre-allocated query resources?

    - No. This is a unique differentiator of Azure Synapse Analytics.
-Within one Azure Synapse Analytics workspace, they can have pre-provisioned Azure Synapse SQL Pools, and also have serverless querying using the Azure Synapse SQL serverless endpoint.
+Within one Azure Synapse Analytics workspace, they can have pre-provisioned Azure Synapse SQL Pools, and also have serverless querying using the serverless SQL pool in Azure Synapse Analytics.

 6. Having multiple data sources, pipelines and reports makes it hard to track what data goes where and is accessed by who.
 Is there a way to visualize a complete data supply chain from raw data to business insights?